Seagate/cortx-multisite/s3/replication/common/README.md

 Executing Tests.
 First update the configuration to point to your CORTX s3 setup.
 Create file `~/.cortxs3/credentials.yaml` with `access_key` and `secret_key` relevant for your S3 setup.
 For some tests 'aws cli' installation is also required for now. aws s3api is used to do some setup before running some tests.(e.g. get-bucket-replication) as api development will take place there will not be further need to do bucket or object related setup via aws s3api.
+Before running `make test` be sure to provide right config options in ./tests/system/config/config.yaml file.

 ***Note: DO NOT accidently commit/checkin your access_key/secret_key***